jeaye/blog.jeaye.com/_drafts/2017-01-01-real-artists-ship.md

 </figcaption></figure>

 #### Learning
-It also seems that “real artists” claim to know all that there is needed to know for shipping their products.
-However, there is always room for growth.
+It also seems that “real artists” claim to know all that's needed for shipping their products; anything new, no matter how old the teachings may be, is superfluous.
+However, I'd argue that there is always room for growth.
 We should always be striving to improve our craft.
 We should always be looking to modernize our practices.
 We can greatly benefit from reflecting on our flaws, or even having our code reviewed by the team.
 Yet these ideas are not of the “real